RestComm/restcomm-sdk-python/README.md

 # Running Tests

-To run the tests, you need to enter all your credentials like Account Sid, Authentication token etc in the text file.
-Each module has its own text file. you can run each module test individually or can use *nose* to run it together through terminal
+To run the tests in the terminal, go to the *restcomm-sdk-python* directory.
+For example: *$ cd restcomm-sdk-python* and then by using *nose* you can run all the test files at a time.
+Simply, write *nosetests* in the terminal.

 # Python Version